hughperkins/cltorch/doc/ImplementedDetails.md

 </pre></tr>

 <tr><td>Original, not in torch or cutorch<td>N/A<td><pre>
-c:csub(d) -- subtracts d from c, element-wise
-         -- similar to 'c - d'
-         -- but stores results into c
-a:neg() -- similar to '- a'
-        -- but stores results into a

 -- arbitrary apply/map
 c:apply("x = sqrt(x + 3.5)")
         -- note: a string, not a lua function